Keoo88/KiwiFarm-3.3.5-backport/README.md

 The addon can use Auctionator, as price sources.

-KiwiFarm also tracks and displays instance resets & lock time, allowing to time your farming around the 5 or 10 instances resets per hour that the game allows.
+KiwiFarm also tracks and displays instance resets & lock time, allowing to time your farming around the 5 resets per hour.

 Slash command: /kfarm or /kiwifarm
 Shift+Left-Click on main window:  Reset instances.